AliceO2Group/ReadoutCard/README.md

 Introduction  <div id='introduction'/>
 ===================
-### Supported cards
+The ReadoutCard module* is a C++ library that provides a high-level interface for accessing and controlling high-performance data acquisition PCIe cards.

+Included in the library are several supporting command-line utilities for listing cards, accessing registers, performing tests, maintenance, benchmarks, etc. See the section 'Utility programs' for more information.

+If you are just interested in reading and writing to the BAR, without particularly high performance requirements, feel free to skip ahead to the section "Python interface" for the most convenient way to do so.

 The library currently supports the C-RORC and CRU cards.
-It also provides a software-based dummy card (see the section "Dummy implementation" for more details)
+It also provides a software-based dummy card (see the section "Dummy implementation" for more details).

+* *Formerly known as the RORC module*

+## Terminology
 [todo] BAR, DMA buffer, Superpages, pages, and other confusing terminology, memory layout

 ### The MMU, hugepages, and the IOMMU